C1788

 Description:

-Hodges sketched the Fort of Patihata in 1781, during his stay with Governor General Warren Hastings at Chunar.
+Rare c.18th aquatint by William Hodges (1744-1797) of Fort of Patihata, during his stay with Governor General Warren Hastings at Chunar in 1781.
 The fort of Patihata was at that time being held by the rebellious Nawab Chait Singh, but British forces attacked and reclaimed the fort.
 Chait Singh fled west to Gwalior.

 William Hodges (1744 - 1797)